apache/fury-site/docs/guide/java/graalvm-support.md

 `@JsonCodec(valueCodec = ...)` on that field or getter to customize each dynamic value.
 A second `JsonAnySetter` parameter may use the normal configuration for its own value shape.

-`JsonUnwrapped` uses the same interpreted behavior as on the JVM.
-For direct target annotations, annotate the containing model and every unwrapped child or intermediate object with `JsonType` so each model receives its generated property and creator operations.
+`JsonUnwrapped` uses the same behavior as on the JVM.
+For direct target annotations, annotate the containing model and every unwrapped child or intermediate object with `JsonType`.
 A Mixin retains the unwrapped models reached by its effective schema; register a separate exact Mixin for a child only when that child's annotations also need an overlay.

 Child codecs act on one direct level. `elementCodec` supports `Collection`, Java arrays, and `AtomicReferenceArray`; `contentCodec` supports `Optional` and `AtomicReference`; `keyCodec` and `valueCodec` support Map keys and values.
 A complete `value` codec cannot be combined with a child codec.

-An annotation codec must have the same public no-argument constructor required on the JVM.
-In a named module, export or open its package to `org.apache.fory.json`.
+An annotation codec must have a public no-argument constructor.
+Fory prepares that constructor during Native Image construction, so application modules do not need to export or open the codec package.
 A codec instance supplied through `registerCodec` is constructed by the application and needs no annotation-constructor metadata.

 ## Basic Usage